Bachelor in Digital Forensics

 Further Studies

-Students who wish for further training in digital forensics can apply for studies related to computing and information security at the master level and then at the doctoral level by Norwegian or international universities.
+Students who wish for further training in digital forensics can apply for studies related to computing and information security at the master level by Norwegian or international universities.

 Watch recording of livestream

-We recommend watching the latest livestream on our IT bachelor programs hosted by Emlyn Butterfield and recorded 10 March 2023.
+We recommend watching the latest livestream from the Computing bachelor’s degrees hosted by Emlyn Butterfield and recorded 10 March 2023.
 You can also skip directly to the chapter regarding Digital Forensics in the chapter menu, which starts at 10:51.

 Course information